 It can be strange how greatly things change in just a few short years.
 After the successful Kickstarter campaign for Mighty No. 9 in 2013, the year 2015 saw fan investment in such crowdfunded games reach new heights.
 Three such games even broke crowdfunding records in quick succession that very year: Yooka-Laylee, Bloodstained: Ritual of the Night, and Shenmue 3.

 But the enthusiasm was not too last.
 Later in 2015, Keiji Inafune, the man behind Mighty No. 9, decided to launch another video game Kickstarter campaign (despite the fact that Mighty No. 9 was still being continuously delayed), Red Ash: The Indelible Legend.
 With Mighty No. 9 still having trouble getting off the ground, the Red Ash Kickstarter went about as successfully as the Hindenburg.
 Not only did Red Ash tarnish the reputation of Kickstarter games, but when Mighty No. 9 was finally released in 2016 to a negative reception, the once-promising prospect of crowdfunded games was further dragged into the mud.
-The final nail in the coffin seemed to be the 2017 release of Yooka-Laylee, which ended up being a much more mixed bag than fans had hoped for the Banjo-Kazooie successor (though in all fairness, Yooka-Laylee was a much better game than Mighty No. 9, even if it failed to live up to its potential).
+The final nail in the coffin seemed to be the 2017 release of Yooka-Laylee, which ended up being a much more mixed bag than fans had hoped for the Banjo-Kazooie successor (though in all fairness, Yooka-Laylee was a better game than Mighty No. 9l).

-Bloodstained: Ritual of the Night was always promised to be a spiritual sequel to Symphony of the Night style Castlevania entries (AKA the better half of Castlevania).
-Helmed by Koji Igarishi, the man largely responsible for Symphony of the Night as well as its excellent GBA and DS follow-ups, Bloodstained accomplishes what it set out to do.
+Bloodstained: Ritual of the Night was always promised to be a spiritual sequel to the Symphony of the Night style Castlevania entries (AKA the better half of Castlevania).
+Helmed by Koji Igarishi, the man largely responsible for Symphony of the Night as well as its excellent Gameboy Advance and DS follow-ups, Bloodstained accomplishes what it set out to do in spades.
 It is a worthy successor to the legendary Symphony of the Night, as well as Aria of Sorrow, Dawn of Sorrow and Order of Ecclesia, and a sequel to Igarishi’s Castlevania titles in all but name.

 There are a few other details to the plot, but honestly, it gets a little confusing and lost in the shuffle.
 But that’s okay, considering this is a spiritual sequel to the game that gave us dialogue such as “What is a man?!
 A miserable little pile of secrets!”
 Is the story really the reason you’re going to play it?